sitek/subcortical-auditory-atlas/README.md

-# Subcortical auditory atlas (work in progress...)
+# Human subcortical auditory atlas (work in progress...)
-Resources from our human subcortical auditory pathway mapping project.
+Resources from our subcortical auditory pathway mapping project that combines state of the art post-mortem and in-vivo human magnetic resonance imaging (MRI) at ultra-high fields (7 Tesla) together with gold-standard human histology dataset for detailed validation.

 ### Citation
 TODO: add link to preprint